ninabarzh/ipa/content/en/docs/guides/hygiene.md

 ## How to preserve metadata and evidence when exporting logs or screenshots

-If you're documenting tech-based abuse for legal, housing, or support reasons, it's not just *what* you save—it’s *how* you save it.
+If you're documenting tech-based abuse for legal, housing, or support reasons, it's not just *what* you save, it’s *how* you save it.

 1. Preserve file timestamps.
 When saving screenshots or chat exports, don’t rename them unless you need to.
 The filename and creation date can help establish a timeline.

 2. Export logs as PDF or plain text.
 Apps like WhatsApp and Signal allow chat exports.
 Choose the format that shows timestamps, phone numbers, or email IDs clearly.

 3. Keep original files.
-Always save the unedited version—don't crop or annotate your only copy.
+Always save the unedited version, don't crop or annotate your only copy.
 Make duplicates if needed.

 4. Use metadata-aware tools.
 When exporting files (e.g. Google Takeout, Dropbox logs), keep the zipped folders intact.
 If you extract them, avoid editing them on shared or monitored devices.